loro-dev/loro-docs/pages/docs/tutorial/tips.md

 The mapping is stored within the document, so it automatically synchronizes across all peers and persists with the document's state.

 </details>

+---

+##### You can use https://loro.dev/llms-full.txt to prompt your AI

+When working with AI assistants or language models on Loro-related tasks, you can use these URLs to provide comprehensive context about Loro's capabilities and API:

+- `https://loro.dev/llms-full.txt` - All the documentation in one file
+- `https://loro.dev/llms.txt` - An overview of Loro website